-Table 3.
+Table 2.
 Installed directories

-Directory Contents bin Foglight executables for running the server and utilities. cartridge Installed cartridge files in their original form. client Files that client programs (such as the command-line client) use for remote access to Foglight. compat Cartridge files: Core-HostServices-compatibility-5_9_1.car and FTR-WS-1_0_0.car config Configuration files and subdirectories.
+Directory Contents bin Foglight executables for running the server and utilities. cartridge Installed cartridge files in their original form. client Files that client programs (such as the command-line client) use for remote access to Foglight. compat Cartridge files: Core-HostServices-compatibility-5_9_x.car and FTR-WS-1_0_0.car config Configuration files and subdirectories.
 The files in the config directory contain settings that are most likely to require editing.
 Files at the next level are less likely to need changing.
 Files at the lowest level contain settings that are unlikely to need changing except in special circumstances. docs HTML and PDF versions of the product documentation. dtd Descriptors for configuration files that can be imported into Foglight (for example, by installing a cartridge). extension Directory for extension cartridges (optional cartridges that are not installed by default). fglam Directories for the embedded Agent Manager. jre Version of the JRE (1.8) that Foglight uses. lib The Foglight JAR files. license The Foglight license file you install.
-NOTE: See the Administration and Configuration Guide for information about license requirements, managing licenses, and the different categories of cartridges (based on their license requirements). logs Default location of the log files that Foglight generates when it runs.
+NOTE : See the Administration and Configuration Guide for information about license requirements, managing licenses, and the different categories of cartridges (based on their license requirements). logs Default location of the log files that Foglight generates when it runs.
 Generated at runtime. postgresql Default location for the embedded PostgreSQL® library.
 If the embedded database is selected during installation, then the database is created, populated, and used for Foglight runtime.
-To start the embedded database separately, without running Foglight, use these parameters: [run shutdown]Db.sh in <install-dir>/bin</install-dir> scripts SQL scripts and examples of the two types of Script Agents. · scripts/agent contains sample Type 1 and Type 2 Script Agent files.
-See the Administration and Configuration Guide for more information about Script Agents. scripts/sql-templates contains SQL scripts to drop/create schema, or create/populate the database.
-The scripts included in this directory are specific to the type of database that you selected when installing Foglight. server JAR files and data files that a particular Foglight server variant uses (such as default). state Where the running state of Foglight is kept.
-It includes the following sub-directories: cartridge.exploded.
-A working directory for deploying cartridges.
-It contains files extracted from installed cartridges.
-This is the same data as in the corresponding CAR files, just unzipped.
-The contents change on cartridge redeployment, but should not change on server restart.
-Users should not modify this data (even if the server is not running). postgresql-data.
-Default location for the embedded PostgreSQL® data.
+To start the embedded database separately, without running Foglight, use these parameters: [run shutdown]Db.sh in <install-dir>/bin</install-dir>

-Table 3.
+Table 2.
 Installed directories